worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Both Voyagers were approaching the heliopause—the boundary where the solar wind gave way to interstellar space.
 The first human-made objects to leave the solar system's bubble.
 It would take years, maybe decades.
 But it was coming.

-And Sarah wanted to live to see it.
+And Liv wanted to live to see it.

 ---

 She was seventy in 2012 when Voyager 1 crossed the heliopause.
 The announcement came in September: humanity's first interstellar spacecraft.
 The news made headlines.
 Scientists celebrated.
 Even JPL had a press conference.

-Sarah watched from her living room.
+Liv watched from her living room.
 She'd been invited to attend—the old guard being honored—but she'd declined.
 Didn't want the attention.
 Didn't want to answer questions.

 But she listened to the data stream that night.
 The last time.